FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/transaction-log/rpc_revert-changes/readme.md

 # RPC revert-changes

-This RPC revert changes that were configured within one transaction.
-If a user wants to revert single transaction or multiple transactions, he must find out transaction-ids and paste them into the body of RPC.
-The transaction-id is part of the transaction-metadata, that is created by a transaction tracker after commit/checked-commit RPC.
+This RPC is used to revert previously configured changes.
+To revert one or more transactions, their transaction ids must be included in the body of the RPC.
+The transaction id is part of transaction metadata created by the transaction tracker after the commit/checked-commit RPC.

 !!!
-RPC revert-changes updates data only in the CONFIGURATION Snapshot.
-If we want to write reverted data to the device, we must use RPC commit after RPC revert-changes.
+This RPC only updates data in the `CONFIGURATION` snapshot.
+To write reverted data to the device, use **RPC commit** after **RPC revert-changes**.
 !!!

 ![RPC revert-changes](RPC_revert-changes.png)

-## Ignore non-existent nodes
+## Ignore non-existing nodes

-If a user wants to revert multiple transactions, some transactions metadata may contain nodes that do not currently exist in UniConfig.
+When reverting multiple transactions, some transaction metadata may contain nodes that do not currently exist in UniConfig.
 In this case, the RPC fails.

-The user has a choice of two options:
+There are two options for handling non-existing nodes:

-1.  remove transaction that contain non-existent nodes from the request body
+1. Remove transactions that contain non-existing nodes from the request body.
-2.  add 'ignore-non-existing-nodes' parameter to the RPC request body with a value of 'true' (default: 'false')
+2. Add the `ignore-non-existing-nodes` parameter to the RPC request body with a value of `true` (the default value is `false`).

 !!!
-If the user does not use the 'ignore-non-existing-nodes' parameter, the default value 'false' is automatically used.
+If the `ignore-non-existing-nodes` parameter is not specified, the default value is used.
 !!!

-## RPC Examples
+## RPC examples

 ### Successful examples

-Before reverting a transaction we need to know its ID.
-We will use the GET request to display all stored transaction-metadata.
+To revert a transaction, we need to find its ID.
+Let's use a `GET` request to display all stored transaction metadata.

 ```bash RPC Request
 curl --location --request GET 'http://192.168.56.11:8181/rests/data/transaction-log:transactions-metadata' \